imgogole/some-emotes-repo/README.md

 - In-game, press the **`P`** key to open the Emote Panel.
 - A list of emotes will appear; simply press the corresponding number key to play the emote.
 - Moving your character will interrupt and cancel the current emote.

+## 💻 Support

+- It is recommended to use this mod with all of your friends in a private room.
+- Playing with a mod in a public lobby when other players do not have the mod can cause problems and errors for them and for you.
+- The mod is not supported in singleplayer mode.